Professor Nick Wilson

 Research Interests and PhD Supervision

-For more details, please see Nick’s full l research profile.
+For more details, please see Nick’s full research profile.

 Expertise and Public Engagement

-Nick is a Board member of the Centre for Critical Realism (CCR) with editorial responsibility for the Routledge Studies in Critical Realism series.
+Nick is a Board member of the Centre for Critical Realism (CCR) which has editorial responsibility for the Routledge Studies in Critical Realism series.
 He is an Associate Member of the Small Business Research Centre (Kingston Business School).

 Nick’s personal website is www.creatifity.com